eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/terminology.md

 A set of [=Messages=] and [=Message=] sequences that enables the interaction between [=Participant Agents=] in a [=Dataspace=].
 This may require additional concepts, which are not in the scope of the specifications themselves.

+<dfn>Data Transfer Protocol</dfn>

+A set of rules and conventions that dictate how data is transmitted over a network by defining the format, error handling, and flow control.
+Examples include HTTP, FTP, MQTT, and AMQP.

 <dfn>Message</dfn>

 An instantiation of a [=Message Type=].